-It provides that the burden of proof in a suit or proceeding lies on that person who would fail if no evidence at all were given on either side.
+This clause provides that the burden of proof in a suitor proceeding lies on that person who would fail if no evidence at all were given on either side.

 Clause 106 of the Bill relates to the burden of proof as to particular fact.